acts-project/acts/docs/howto/run_seeding.rst

 .. code-block:: console

    $ <build>/bin/ActsExampleSeedingDD4hep \
-    --dd4hep-input ../../acts/Examples/Detectors/DD4hepDetector/compact/OpenDataDetector/OpenDataDetector.xml \
+    --dd4hep-input ../acts/Examples/Detectors/DD4hepDetector/compact/OpenDataDetector/OpenDataDetector.xml \
     --input-dir=data/sim_dd4hep/ttbar_pu200 \
     --output-dir=output_dd4_ttbar_pu200

 The input dataset needs to be simulated with the same detector in advance.

-The detector volumes and layers used for seeding are configured in ``acts/Examples/Run/Seeding/DD4hep/DD4hepSeedingExample.cpp`` as follows.
+The detector volumes and layers used for seeding are set in ``acts/Examples/Run/Seeding/DD4hep/DD4hepSeedingExample.cpp`` as follows.

 .. code-block::